joelnewcom/joelnewcom.github.io/_software-project/soft-skills/soft-skills.md

 or to show you are on vacation, you should configure the meeting as "free-time", so it doesn't block the time for your friend for actual meetings.

 ## 12 hours clock am/pm
-Its not always clear how to represent the start and end of a day with 12hours format.
+It is not always clear how to represent the start and end of a day with 12hours format.
 To prevent confusion NIST defined it like this:
 Start of the day: 12:01 am
 End of the day: 11:59 pm